jddixon/pysloc/README.md

 SLOC counts are useful for guesstimating how much effort will be required to understand, fix, or replace code.
-SLOC counts can also be used to coarsely gage progress on a project.
+SLOC counts can also be used to coarsely gauge progress on a project.

 Users should bear in mind, of course, that often cleaning up code will reduce the SLOC count but improve performance and otherwise improve code